CityOfLosAngeles/neighborhood-arts-profile/README.md

 ### Statement of Purpose

-This policy document is an open-source repository made available under a [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+This process documentation is an open-source repository made available under a [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 Using GitHub, the NAP project team continues to track and document the development of this tool.
 Taking inspirations from The Andy Warhol Museum’s public repository of [digital strategy](https://github.com/thewarholmuseum/digital-strategy/), we adopted the open source practice from software development.
 Sharing the content, process, and framework of this data project can help further DCA's public mission of access and transparency.

-If your agency is working on a similar data analytics project, fork ours.
+If your organization is working on a similar data analytics project, fork ours.
 Submit a pull request if you have idea that could improve data analytics and design throughout the public and arts sector.
 File an issue ticket if you notice a problem or bug.

 Questions or comments about the project repository can be sent to dca.digital@lacity.org.